Limitations to Restoring BAK Files

 Based on this information, we observe the Microsoft® security recommendations and disallow restores of SQL Server BAK files that did not originate from a backup within our system.
 Therefore, you are not able to use the SQL Server restore feature to import a BAK file that came from a database outside our system or from a different hosting account.

-However, using Microsoft® Database Publishing Wizard and SQL Server with Management Studio, you can restore a SQL Server database from a backup file (BAK) created outside the Control Panel in your hosting account or from an MDF file.
+However, using Microsoft® Database Publishing Wizard and SQL Server with Management Studio, you can restore a SQL Server database from a backup file (BAK) created outside the Hosting Control Panel or from an MDF file.
 For more information, see Restoring a SQL Server Database from BAK and MDF Files.

-You are allowed to download to your local hard drive a BAK file that is created using the backup-up feature in our Control Panel in your hosting account and later upload this file to perform a restore, providing it has not been altered following the download.
+You are allowed to download to your local hard drive a BAK file that is created using the backup-up feature in our Hosting Control Panel and later upload this file to perform a restore, providing it has not been altered following the download.

 For additional information about restoring your database, see the following articles: